 - Career – Just like corporate executives are accused of short-term thinking in how them manage quarterly earnings announcements, the typical entry level and mid-level employee is often a short-term thinker as well.
 If you invest in your career and sacrifice early on, it will yield a lifetime of dividends.
 Many young people today want to maintain the vibrant social life they had in college and many 20-30-40-somethings want to have that great work-life balance which is a wee-bit too far on the life side.
 It’s great spending a lot of time outside of work pursuing your other passions, spending time with friends and family, and having a relaxing lifestyle, but that’s easy.
 What’s hard is taking on challenges at work that your peers don’t want (which often entails more hours at the office).
-Getting more certifications or an MBA/MS while working is challenging.
+Getting more certifications or an MBA/MS or a masters in organizational leadership while working in the challenge.
 Taking a job that requires some travel or even a move every few years.
 Those things are hard.
 But they all yield substantial dividends both with your current employer or with future employers during the interview process (see how to cut through the red tape and get access to only 6-Figure Jobs for free).
 You’re only as good as your past performance and if your past performance looks like a cakewalk, not only are you leaving future promotions and job offers on the table, but you might be viewed as dead weight when the next headcount reduction initiative is brewing.

 - Your Health – There are profound implications here for so many facets of your health.
 Let’s start with diet.
 I’m not one who has “struggled with my weight” all my life, but I will say that I’d reached a point where I wasn’t satisfied with my weight and the implications down the road for my overall health related to development of chronic diseases and a shortened lifespan.
 Just adding a pound a year post-college is, well, about 15 pounds above my old “great shape” weight.
 So, with losing weight and maintaining a suitable balance in mind, simple deferral of instant gratification is key.
 What is eating all about?
 It’s VERY RARELY because we are truly hungry, but rather, out of habit or to appease chemical signals in the brain that that make us feel good when we eat, especially fatty and sugary foods.
 By simply deferring some of the intake I used to partake in (i.e. doing a 2 week low-carb diet South Beach (great recipes and ideas to make it easy) to get into a great zone, etc., skipping the ice cream altogether, pushing off that dessert urge until the weekend, etc.), I saw the pounds melting right off.
 Each day on the scale was crazy, like 1 pound, then 2 pounds, then 1.5 pounds, where after the first week alone, I’d lost 8 pounds!
 I’m just moving into week 2 and I don’t even craze sweets anymore – at all! (btw, this was with NO exercise because I was pretty sick – actually a decent time to start a change since I never have much of an appetite when I’m sick anyway).
 This isn’t a diet post, but I’m just highlighting that by pushing off or deferring some of the gratification I was deriving from food, the benefits were tremendous.
 Sure, someday down the road, I will have ice cream again, and come Thanksgiving, you can bet I’ll eat some pumpkin cheesecake.
 But do I need that cookie in the cafeteria each day with lunch?
 No!